-One of the first tips for decision making is to get to know the section and what it’s designed to test.
-This UCAT subtest is assessing three areas of logical reasoning: evaluating arguments, deductive reasoning and statistical and figural reasoning.
+Before anything else, get to know the Decision Making subtest and what it’s designed to assess.
+This section tests three areas of logical reasoning: evaluating arguments, deductive reasoning and statistical / figural reasoning.

 You need to know what a strong and weak argument looks like, so you’re able to answer correctly.